cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 HPKE stands for Hybrid Public Key Encryption—and to be precise, it doesn't depend on X-Wing at all.
 Instead, it defines how to combine three different cryptographic ingredients—KEM, KDF, and AEAD—in a specific way that ensures well-defined security properties.
 And X-Wing can serve as one of these ingredients (the KEM).

 Another standard that we've come to love is JWE, a data format for exchanging encrypted payloads.
-And guess what—there are people working on standardizing the use of X-Wing-based HPKE in JWE.
+And guess what—there are people working on [standardizing the use of X-Wing-based HPKE in JWE](https://datatracker.ietf.org/doc/html/draft-reddy-cose-jose-pqc-hybrid-hpke-07).
 That's exactly what we want to adopt in Cryptomator Hub, replacing the current ECDH-based JWEs.

-In addition to the peer reviews, using these standards instead of proprietary data formats offers several further benefits:
+Beyond the aforementioned benefits of peer reviews, adopting standardized formats over proprietary ones provides several additional advantages:

 - Common APIs make it easy to swap out implementations—for example, HPKE usage remains the same regardless of the underlying algorithms
-- Wide availability of well-established libraries—for instance, there are dozens of JWE/JWT libraries
+- Wide availability of well-established libraries.
+For instance, there are dozens of JWE/JWT libraries
 - Official test vectors allows us to write tests that fail the build early if something goes wrong
 - Faster vulnerabilities awareness: If a flaw is discovered in a widely used standard, it will likely be reported quickly—whereas a single proprietary implementation may go unnoticed for much longer.

+Both JWE and HPKE support interchangeable internal algorithms while maintaining a consistent external interface.
+This allows us to retain the overall structure and quickly replace internal components if vulnerabilities arise.

 > [!QUOTE]
 > The moral is the need for cryptographic agility.
 It’s not enough to implement a single standard; it’s vital that our systems be able to easily swap in new algorithms when required.